xsanisty/SlimBoard/README.md

 SlimStarter is a bootstrap application built with Slim Framework in MVC architecture, with Laravel's Eloquent as database provider (Model) and Twig as template engine (View).

+Originaly created by xsanisty, the project was a litte bit forbiden (his lastest commit was about 2 years ago) but after a few hours of testing i found it a very nice 'frankestain' framework and decide it to fork it and give it life again!

 Additional package is Sentry as authentication provider and Slim-facade which provide easy access to underlying Slim API with static interface like Laravel syntax (built based on Laravel's Facade).